midtown-ai/glossary/glossary/p.md

 # Pixel RNN

- Autoregressive models such as PixelRNN instead train a network that models the conditional distribution of every individual pixel given previous pixels (to the left and to the top).
+ [Autoregressive models][Autoregressive Model] such as PixelRNN instead train a network that models the conditional distribution of every individual pixel given previous pixels (to the left and to the top).
 This is similar to plugging the pixels of the image into a char-rnn, but the RNNs run both horizontally and vertically over the image instead of just a 1D sequence of characters.
 PixelRNNs have a very simple and stable training process (softmax loss) and currently give the best log likelihoods (that is, plausibility of the generated data).
 However, they are relatively inefficient during sampling and don’t easily provide simple low-dimensional codes for images.

  More at:
   * paper - [https://arxiv.org/abs/1601.06759](https://arxiv.org/abs/1601.06759)